 #3: Do evidence-based reading questions in reverse order

 Students often find these questions challenging because they think if they pick a wrong answer to the first question, it automatically causes them to get the second question wrong.
 It doesn’t need to be that way!
 The best way to tackle these questions is to do the second question first.
 That’s right, go out of order!
 Read the detailed question first, and then read through all the line numbers in the second question.
 After you’ve found a line number that answers the first detail question, go back to the first question and match whichever answer choice best corresponds with the line number you picked.
 Working out of order in this way ensures that you don’t misremember a detail from the passage.

 #4: Do main idea questions last

 If you had trouble understanding a passage, main idea questions are best saved for last.
 This means you should skip the main idea question until you answer all the detailed questions.
-Answering the detailed questions first will help you get a better grasp of what happened in the passage, and make you more prepared to answer the main idea question.
+Answering the detailed questions first will help you get a better grasp of what happened in the passage and make you more prepared to choose the right answer to the main idea question.

 #5: Use the whole sentence for a vocabulary in context question

 The test makers will always include a line number in vocabulary in context questions, so before taking a look at the answer choices, go back to the line number and re-read the sentence that includes the vocabulary word.
 Challenge yourself to come up with a synonym for the word as it’s used.
 Then, go back to the answer choices and see which choice best matches your synonym.
 Answering the question this way helps prevent you from getting confused about the true definition of the word and stuck between the answer choices.